 - Layer runner with batting and backing and quilt as desired, I quilted mine with an interlocking circle pattern.I prefer to quilt my runner before I add the applique, but do it however you like best.

 How to add the Applique

-Print out the document with the words.
-Trace onto the paper side of paper-backed fusible web, (make sure you cut the letters mirrored) cut out loosely, then press onto the wrong side of your fat quarters.
+- Print out the document with the words.
+Trace onto the paper side of paper-backed fusible web, (make sure you cut the letters mirrored) cut out loosely, then press onto the wrong side of your fat quarters or fabric squares.
 Cut out more precisely.

 - Peel off the paper backing from the letters and arrange it on the white blocks in the table runner.
 When you’ve got them in a spot that you like, iron them in place.

 - This is how I laid out the appliques on my runner: The color in parentheses is the color I cut the applique out of the fabric.